Our team of professionals is dedicated to providing care and support to people who are in need of our services.

 Kawempe Home Care is run by a dedicated team of experienced staff and community volunteers, many of whom are current clients.

-We have a team of 50 staff and community volunteers and 1 international volunteer.
+We have a team of 20 staff and community volunteers and 1 international volunteer.

-(MPP, B.Ph, Dip Religious & Philosophical Studies)
+(MPP, B.Ph.
+Dip Religious & Philosophical Studies, Fellowship in Leadership Capacity Building).

 Diana Nkurunziza – Head Quality Assurance Manager